 Artificial intelligence with its combination of data-driven methods and guiding rationales is able to generate precise, stable and accurate returns.
 Therefore, in most situations, AI will outperform both machine learning and traditional quant strategies in generating a stable high alpha at lower turnovers.

 The hype surrounding the use of artificial intelligence in investment is well deserved as can be seen above.
 It is able to consistently deliver top-notch investment results using human-like rationale, while avoiding human pitfalls and errors in judgement.
 This very factor makes AI a possible replacement for human investment managers.

 Furthermore, considering the possible applications and benefits of artificial intelligence, coupled with the fact that it can easily outperform other contemporary systems, it is quite tempting to adopt AI methods completely thereby rendering redundant human investment managers.
 Unsurprisingly enough this is a common concern among sceptics of AI.

-Truly AI is able to consistently generate a stable high alpha with lower turnovers, this however does not eliminate the need for human investment managers.
+Truly AI is able to consistently generate a stable high alpha with lower turnovers, this however does not eliminate the need for human investment supervisors.
 This is more applicable in an AI’s early stages where it is still ‘learning’ its environment.
 At this point, a human-machine interaction is essential to check and confirm that the outcomes of the AI’s processes are as desired.
 However, with long term AI investment strategies, the need for human intervention gradually decreases as time goes on and as the AI further adapts and evolves to fit its role.